sim0nx/python-openhab/README.rst

 This library allows for easily accessing the openHAB REST API.
 A number of features are implemented but not all, this is work in progress.

+currently you can
+ - retrieve current state of items
+ - send updates and commands to items
+ - receive commands, updates and changes from openhab

 Requirements
 ------------

   - python >= 3.5
   - python :: dateutil
   - python :: requests
+  - python :: sseclient
   - openHAB version 2

 Installation